Last updated: September 22, 2021

 - The heart transports around 2,000 gallons of blood throughout the body every day.

-- A man’s heart weighs approximately 10 ounces, while women’s hearts weigh about 8 ounces.
+- A man’s heart weighs approximately 10 ounces, while a woman’s hearts weigh about 8 ounces.

-- Women’s hearts beat faster (on average) than a man’s.
+- A woman’s hearts beat faster, on average, than a man’s.

 People may incorrectly assume that the purpose of chest compressions is to restart the heart.
+However, cardiopulmonary resuscitation (CPR) is a technique that keeps the blood circulating to keep a person alive.
 In order to understand exactly what compressions do, it helps to have some background regarding how the heart functions.

 The heart is essentially a pump.
 Each time the heart beats it sends oxygen-rich blood from the heart throughout the body, delivering oxygen to every organ, tissue and cell of the body.
 Blood that is depleted of oxygen is returned to the heart, where it is again enriched with oxygen.
 This cycle is repeated with every heartbeat.

 When the heart stops, so does the flow of oxygen-enriched blood to the organs that depend on it to survive.
 Organs and tissues that are deprived of oxygen begin to die within minutes.
 The brain is especially sensitive to oxygen deprivation — this is where CPR comes in.

 Cardiac compressions take over the function of the heart.
 When a CPR provider presses down on a victim’s chest, the heart is compressed, forcing blood out of the heart to the brain.
 When the CPR provider releases the chest (chest recoil), the heart is allowed to fill up with blood again.